bentwheel/lgbtq-retirement-meps-analysis/README.md

   Estimates for the U.S. Civilian Noninstitutionalized Population](https://pubmed.ncbi.nlm.nih.gov/28783295/)

-One piece of information that absent from the long list of data points sampled in the MEPS Household Component is whether individual respondents identify as LGBTQ+.
+One piece of information that is absent from the long list of data points sampled in the MEPS Household Component is whether individual respondents identify as any LGBTQ+ subpopulation.
 This presents a major challenge for using MEPS public use files to investigate healthcare outcomes experienced by LGBTQ+ individuals in the US.
 However, a method for identifying some individuals who are very likely to identify as LGBTQ+ is described in further detail in the next section.

 The R code that performs this analysis and prepares the this document, including all data tables and visualizations, is available [on Github](https://github.com/bentwheel/lgbtq-retirement-meps-analysis).

-Since the LGBTQ+-identifying population in the United States is a relatively small subset of the overall US population, MEPS data PUFs (Public Use Files) from surveys representative of years between 2014 and 2019 (see table below) have been pooled together to produce the data visualizations and tables within this essay.
+Since the LGBTQ+-identifying population in the United States is a relatively small subset of the overall population, MEPS data PUFs from surveys representative of years between 2014 and 2019 (see table below) are pooled together to produce the data visualizations and tables within this essay.

-The purpose of pooling the MEPS PUFs across such long span of time is to build a cohort of elderly (age 65 and up) LGBTQ+ individuals that is also large enough in size to meet MEPS’ [statistical precision guidelines](https://meps.ahrq.gov/survey_comp/precision_guidelines.shtml) for performing statistical methods to generate population-level estimates of this cohort’s demographic composition and measurable healthcare outcomes.
+The purpose of pooling the MEPS PUFs across such a long span of time is to build a cohort of elderly (age 65 and up) LGBTQ+ individuals that is large enough to comply with MEPS’s [statistical precision guidelines](https://meps.ahrq.gov/survey_comp/precision_guidelines.shtml) for applying statistical methods to generate population-level estimates of this cohort’s demographic composition and measurable healthcare outcomes.

 All MEPS Full Year Consolidated data PUFs listed in the following table contain variables pertaining to survey administration, income,